The Complete Guide to Clean Beauty Manufacturing in 2026

 Expect 15-30% higher ingredient costs for clean alternatives.
 Some natural preservative systems are more expensive.
 However, premium pricing often exceeds the cost differential.

-Our content is created by Peakfinity Labs' team of formulation chemists, manufacturing specialists, and regulatory experts with a combined 100+ years of experience in supplement and cosmetic manufacturing.
-Since 1978, we've helped thousands of eCommerce brands bring their products to market successfully.
+Written by the Peakfinity Labs R&D Team — 45+ years of supplement formulation expertise.
+Our team of formulation chemists, manufacturing specialists, and regulatory experts has helped thousands of eCommerce brands bring their products to market successfully since 1980.

 Related Articles